pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/projects-and-stacks.md

 1. Navigate to the **Stacks** page.
 2. Select the three dot menu beside **Create project**.
 3. Choose **Restore deleted stacks** from the dropdown.
-4. Use the three dot menu on the stack you want to restore and select **Restore stack**
+4. Use the three dot menu on the stack you want to restore and select **Restore stack**.

 ## Related Blogs